Hotmanics/diamond-erc1155/README.md

 Visit your app on: `http://localhost:3000`.

 _You may see visual errors when doing transactions but these appear to be purely visible._

+# Considerations
+Currently this repository is deploying new instances of every Facet everytime we deploy scripts.
+Maybe we can build a system to see if we want to re-use existing instances since we can attach the same one to new Diamond instances since the storage exists on the Diamond.